ManuelRausch/StatConfR/README.md

 the confidence levels will affected the mutual information and thus all information-theoretic measures of metacognition.

-In addition to Dayan’s measures, Meyen et al. (submitted) suggested an additional measure that normalizes meta-I by the range of possible values it can take.
+In addition to Dayan’s measures, Meyen et al. (2025) suggested an additional measure that normalizes meta-I by the range of possible values it can take.
 Normalizing meta-I by the range of possible values requires deriving lower and upper bounds of the transmitted information